Ten Natural Options that May Help Treat Overactive Bladder

 Besides being a somewhat provisional treatment option, you could learn to control your urges by using absorbent pads that you put under your clothes to trap and hide accidental releases.

 Medical studies relate saw palmetto‘s (serenoa repens) anti-inflammatory properties with the reduction of urinary urges, especially for men with enlarged prostates.

-Also known as Kegel exercises, these pelvic floor exercises work to strengthen the muscles that control urination and its flow.
+Also known as Kegel exercises, these pelvic floor exercises may help strengthen the muscles that control urination and its flow.

 8. Vitamin C

-Vitamin C supplements are recommended because of their ability to fight oxidized stress, which can irritate the nerves around the bladder and cause a loss of urinary control.
+Vitamin C supplements are recommended due to their ability to fight oxidized stress, which can irritate the nerves around the bladder and cause a loss of urinary control.

 Being overweight is bad for your joints because they have to carry the excess weight.
 But it can also weaken the elasticity of the supporting muscles around the bladder and cause urinary incontinence.
-Losing weight helps reduce this.
+Losing weight may help reduce this.

 Often recommended by naturopathic doctors, quercetin is a natural anti-inflammatory remedy that is linked to the reduction of urgency associated with overactive bladders.